Dordeo/HIM-notes/World Cultures and Customs/Week 3/Culture Shock and Its Symptoms.md

-## Stage Of Culture Shock
+## Stages Of Culture Shock
 ### Honeymoon Phase
 Everything feels great.
-The happiness level of the person when they came from home to foreign place is actually higher. than before.
-Everything feels new and interesting, focus on broad than daily life
+The happiness level of the person when they came from home to foreign place is actually higher, than before.
+Everything feels new and interesting, focus on broader things over daily life

 ### Frustration or Culture Shock Phase
 The person feels irritated and disoriented.
 The person feels overwhelmed by the new culture.
 They don`t understand, it is either caused by language barrier and homesickness.